-Adele Broke Her Grammy into Pieces and Gave Half to Beyoncé
+Adele Broke Her Grammy in Half

 "I can't possibly accept this award," she said.
 "The Lemonade album was just so monumental, Beyoncé.
 It was so monumental and well thought-out and beautiful and soul-bearing... we appreciate that.
 All of us artists here adore you.
 You are our light."

-Later, just like Cady Heron broke her Spring Fling queen crown to hand to the other contestants in Mean Girls, Adele broke off the top of her Grammy to give half to Beyoncé.
+Later, just like Cady Heron broke her Spring Fling queen crown to hand to the other contestants in Mean Girls, Adele broke off the top of her Grammy to reportedly give to Beyoncé, according to People.
+However, Cosmopolitan reports that it was in fact an accident.